SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/02-manager.md

 ## 2.2.
 What is the latest supported / suggested Youtube apk version?

-In ReVanced manager > patcher > select application, it tells you the latest supported / suggested youtube version to patch
+In ReVanced manager > patcher > select application, it tells you the latest supported / suggested YouTube version to patch

 ## 2.3.
-Where can I get the youtube APK?
+Where can I get the YouTube APK?

 https://www.apkmirror.com/apk/google-inc/youtube/